slackhq/backend-interview-prerequisites/php/README.md

 1. Ensure that SQLite3 is installed.
 1. Manually run `php src/server.php` in one tab and run tests against it (`php tests/test.php`) in another.
 This is a good approach if your machine can run PHP but can't run bash or PowerShell.

-If all else fails, please file an issue against this repository containing the details of your operating system and any relevant stacktraces.
+If you try the above and are still having trouble, please reach out to your recruiting coordinator and we'll do our best to assist you.